Print

 Ingredients

-• 1/2 cup raw macadamia nuts, ground in a food processor (don’t over mix them, you want a little bit of crunch).
+• 1/2 cup raw macadamia nuts, ground in a food processor (don’t overmix them; you want a little bit of crunch).

 • 4 oz raw macadamia butter